 •Ever 6 Service children- children who get the service child premium up to a maximum of 6 years.

 Can your child get the Pupil Premium?

-If you think that you may be entitled to receive the Pupil Premium for your child please contact Mrs Gordan in the school office.
-She will provide you with a form to complete as well as guidance on the completion of the form.
+If you think that you may be entitled to receive the Pupil Premium for your child please contact the school office.
+They will provide you with a form to complete as well as guidance on the completion of the form.

-To check if your child qualifies for the Pupil Premium, you can apply directly to the local authority by telephone (0300 111 8007) or online at www.staffordshire.gov.uk/education/educationalawardsbenefits/freeschoolmeals
+To check if your child qualifies for the Pupil Premium through Free School Meal (FSM) eligibility, you can apply directly to the local authority by telephone (0300 111 8007) or online at https://apps2.staffordshire.gov.uk/web/fsmweb/

-If you have any questions, please contact the Vice Principal about the Pupil Premium and she will be happy to answer any questions that you may have about how our school can best support your child.
+If you have any questions, please contact the Head of School, Mrs Wilkin, or Miss Goodstadt about the Pupil Premium and they will be happy to answer any questions that you may have about how our school can best support your child.

 Thank you for taking the time to read this information and for working with us to best support the education of your child.